SteGriff/sg16/README.md

  + Target (TG)
  + Value (VL)

-Mental model: When PL is between PM and PX, and EV happens (to PL), do OP on TG with VL
+Mental model: When PL is between PM and PX, and EV happens (to PL), do OP on TG with VL.

+Currently, PM and PX are constrained to constant (literal) values rather than checking a variable.

 ### Precondition